WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 * Digital joysticks - added a new `IDigitalJoystick` interface to represent 4 or 8 way digital joysticks
 * Analog triggers - added a new `IAnalogTrigger` interface for analog triggers common on game console controllers

-This release includes several interface additions and improvements in Meadow.Core.Contracts

 #### Removal of Deprecated Methods and Properties

-Many calls that were deprecated with an error in previous releases have been removed.
+Many calls that were deprecated with a warning in previous releases have been removed.
 These were largely in the SPI and I2C bus implementations.

 #### Rename/Deprecation of `F7Micro` and `F7MicroV2`

 `F7Micro` and `F7Microv2` class names have been deprecated and replaced with the more-appropriately named `F7FeatherV1` and `F7FeatherV2` classes.
 Backward support still exists and will give a deprecation error.
 Future versions will escalate this to an error, so it is recommended you migrate your code.

 #### Support for Core Compute Module

 This release adds support for the new Meadow Core Compute module with new `IMeadowDevice` and `IPinout` implementations.
 This support required refactoring of several base classes and interfaces.

 #### Other Changes

-- Added `IPin GetPin(string name)` method to `IMeadowDevice` interface
+* Added `IPin GetPin(string name)` method to `IMeadowDevice` interface

 ### Meadow.Foundation

+Meadow Foundation contei

 ## Tooling